Latest news

 Short bio

 I am a senior researcher (directeur de recherche) at Inria, France.
-I am currently part of the PreMeDICaL Team (Precision Medicine by Data Integration and Causal Learning), an Inria/Inserm research group based in sunny Montpellier.
-I am also an associate member of the Magnet Team (MAchine learninG in information NETworks) based in Lille.
+I am currently part of the PreMeDICaL Team (Precision Medicine by Data Integration and Causal Learning), an Inria/Inserm research group based in Montpellier.
+From 2015 to 2023, I was a member of the Magnet Team (MAchine learninG in information NETworks) based in Lille.

 Prior to joining Inria, I was a postdoctoral researcher at the University of Southern California (working with Fei Sha) and then at Télécom Paris (working with Stéphan Clémençon).
 I obtained my Ph.D. from the University of Saint-Etienne in 2012 under the supervision of Marc Sebban and Amaury Habrard.